flexera-public/policy_templates/operational/aws/subnet_name_sync/README.md

 ### Input Parameters

 This policy has the following input parameter required when launching the policy.

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

 ### Policy Actions

 The following policy actions are taken on any resources found to be out of compliance.

-- Subnet name in CLoud Management updated to match Subnet name in AWS
+- Subnet name in Cloud Management updated to match Subnet name in AWS

 ### Cloud Management Required Permissions